ex-change/ex-change.github.io/README.md

 # Welcome to Pi Consensus Trading!

 <br /><br />
 ## Copy this link **https://ex-change.github.io** and paste into Pi Browser.
 Going live on 15 Jan.
-For now you see error 404
+For now you see this readme file.
 ## When prompted to share information with Pi Consensus, tap Allow
 ![](https://ex-change.github.io/images/Screenshot_20220109_171102_pi.browser.jpg)